vkresch/osi-documentation/_sources/osi/howtocontribute.rst.txt

 -  Prefer small atomic commits over a large one that do many things.
 -  Don’t mix refactoring and new features.
--  Never mix reindentation, whitespace deletion, or other style changes with actual code changes.
+-  Never mix re indentation, whitespace deletion, or other style changes with actual code changes.
 -  If you add new osi messages into a \*.proto file, don’t forget to extend the documentation and comment on the message and on each field (for more information see :ref:`commenting`).
 -  Don't forget to run
    `test_cases.py <https://github.com/OpenSimulationInterface/open-simulation-interface/blob/master/test_cases.py>`_ to check if you followed the correct syntax guidelines for \*.proto files
--  If you rebuild the doyxgen documentation run `test_cases_doc.py <https://github.com/OpenSimulationInterface/open-simulation-interface/blob/master/test_cases_doc.py>`_
+-  If you rebuild the doxygen documentation run `test_cases_doc.py <https://github.com/OpenSimulationInterface/open-simulation-interface/blob/master/test_cases_doc.py>`_
 -  Try and mimic the style of commit messages, and for non trivial commits, add an extended commit message.